clearlinux/clear-linux-documentation/source/guides/clear/mixer.rst

 * Deprecate a bundle

 * Do a format bump to remove the deprecated bundle

+Read the comments above each line for an explanation of each step as you execute commands.
+Use this same process on your mix if you need to remove a bundle and its tracking.

 ..
 Example: Create a mix with custom RPM